Oral polio vaccine

 Most children do not experience serious side effects, but mild reactions such as slight fever, diarrhea, or vomiting may occur.
 These symptoms usually resolve within a few days.
 Severe allergic reactions, such as difficulty breathing or facial swelling, require immediate medical attention.

-What are the considerations for timing of OPV vaccination?
+What considerations are there for the timing of OPV vaccination?

 The timing of OPV doses depends on national immunization schedules and the child's health status.
-It is generally recommended to complete initial immunization within the first year of life, with booster doses during early childhood.
-Children with severe immunodeficiency or on immunosuppressive therapy may be advised to receive IPV instead of OPV by their healthcare provider.
+Generally, initial immunization is completed within the first year of life, with booster doses during early childhood.
+Children with severe immunodeficiency or on immunosuppressive therapy may be advised to receive IPV instead of OPV by their doctor.

-OPV effectively prevents poliomyelitis, especially in areas with high vaccination coverage, where herd immunity is significant.
-However, its protective effect can vary based on individual differences, number of doses, and vaccine storage conditions.
+OPV effectively prevents poliomyelitis, especially in regions with high vaccination coverage, where herd immunity is prominent.
+However, individual factors, number of doses, and vaccine storage conditions can influence protection levels.
 Strict adherence to immunization schedules ensures optimal protection.

 What are the storage conditions for OPV?

-OPV should be stored at 2-8°C in a refrigerator, protected from direct sunlight and temperature fluctuations.
-Check the expiration date before use and ensure the vaccine is within its validity period.
-Exposure to high or low temperatures during transportation or storage can compromise its efficacy, requiring replacement.
+OPV should be stored in a refrigerator at 2-8°C, protected from direct sunlight and temperature fluctuations.
+Before use, check the vaccine's expiration date to ensure it is within the valid period.
+Exposure to high or low temperatures during transport or storage may compromise its efficacy, requiring replacement.